G0ld3nEagle/Bikeshare_project/README.md

 # Bikeshare_project
-Simple program that provide the user with information about Bikeshare dataset
+	Used Python to navigate and understand the dataset Calculated statistics and built an interactive environment where user can choose data and filters for a dataset to analyze